brycewray/hugo-site/content/posts/2020/12/cache-busting-eleventy-take-two.md

 2. Create an [MD5](https://en.wikipedia.org/wiki/MD5) hash of the concatenated content.
 This hash will be appended to the name of the site's final CSS file at build time.
 3. Write two files out to the project: (a.) a JSON file in the `_data` directory which, like the `manifest.json` file in PostCSS Hash (as explained in that [previous article](/posts/2020/11/using-postcss-cache-busting-eleventy)) will "tell" the [Eleventy data cascade](https://www.11ty.dev/docs/data-cascade/) the name of the final CSS file; and (b.) a text file in the root directory which feeds the CSS file name to the PostCSS file-output command in the `package.json` scripts.
 4. Use that PostCSS command to write the appropriately named CSS file to the `_site` folder which the host uses to build the site.
-5. Use the site's `head.njk` partial template to tell each page on the site to refer to the CSS file by that special file name.
+5. Use the site's `head.js` partial template to tell each page on the site to refer to the CSS file by that special file name.

 As I've mentioned before, I have a private test repo that I use for evaluating various website hosts' performance.[^hostsTest] To make sure I didn't go live on *this* repo with the fix before I knew that it really worked---*i.e.*, to make sure I didn't screw the pooch here *again*---I briefly repurposed it for running this setup.